natcross/developer-portal/getting_started.rst

           ;; this is where we'll push data
           )))

 Next, we want to actually push the data.
-Since we'll want to correlate this data with our ``users`` table in the RJMetrics data warehouse, we'll need a foreign key: ``user_id``.
-We'll also push a new field, ``acquisition_source``.
-We'll push these to a table called ``users_acquisition_source``.

 Let's create a new function to do the dirty work of syncing the new data:

 .. code-box::